alanesq/CameraWifiMotion/README.md

 If you use OTA do not select the "ESP32-cam" board in the Arduino IDE, use "ESP32 Dev Module" and make sure PSRAM is enabled otherwise OTA will not work.
-In an attempt to give some form of security to OTA I have set up the sketch so that when OTA is enabled you can not access it until you have entered a "secret password", the password is entered in the form "http://x.x.x.x/?pwd=12345678".
-You can change this password in the main settings (OTAPassword).
+In an attempt to give some form of security to OTA I have set up the sketch so that when OTA is enabled you can not access it until you have first entered a password, accessed via "http://x.x.x.x/ota" You can change this password in the main settings (OTAPassword).

 -----------------